 Wholesale insurance identity theft, Quiggle says, is more common and “far more insidious.”
 This brand of fraud involves the theft of an entire roster of individual Social Security numbers.
 Those numbers then are sold to “dealers” who use that information to make large numbers of bogus claims against insurers.
 Or the numbers are sold on the black market.

-Linda Webb, who once ran AIG’s fraud operations, is president of Contego Services Group, which conducts fraud investigations and provides other services to insurers.
+Linda Webb, is president of Contego Services Group, which conducts fraud investigations and provides other services to insurers.
 She suspects that the case in North Carolina was part of an elaborate wholesale scheme.

 “There are a lot of creative ways of obtaining a dead person’s Social Security number, such as a mortgage company employee who has access to large databases, or even someone reading an obituary and backtracking to obtain personal information,” Webb says.
 “And then there are people out there selling these Social Security numbers on the street.”

 Senior citizens susceptible to scams